Vagus Nerve Stimulation helps increase vagal tone leading to healthier, happier life… The Natural Way.

 Massage has been found to lessen stress, depression, anxiety, migraine, pain associated with fibromyalgia,improve immune functions, Regular massages can relieve symptoms of reflux in babies, lowers muscle tension.
 All these effects of massage are mediated by vagus nerve.

-Studies have documented greater vagal stimulation with yoga practice as compared to other forms of exercise.
+Studies have documented greater vagal stimulation with yoga practices like Pranayama, Chakra yoga and Kundalini yoga as compared to other forms of exercise.

 Yoga practices have been shown to reduce inappropriate activation of autonomic nervous system as seen in IBS patients.
 Clinical trials on IBS patients have found sympathetic over-activity as the main contributing factor.
 Yoga, by increasing PNS reactivity, proved to be a remedial therapy for IBS patients (evidence based Complementary and Alternative Therapy 2015).